-Name (in full):

-Email address:

-Mobile Number:

-Postal address:

-Position on Committee of Management/Board of subcommittee or

-Declaration: I hereby declare the following conflict of interest: ((Note: tick all applicable boxes)

-☐ ACTUAL ☐ POTENTIAL ☐ PERCEIVED

-Please provide a brief outline of the nature of the cappropriate). conflict (details may be included in a separate confidential envelope, if

-Please detail the arrangements proposed to resolv envelope, if appropriate). e/manage the conflict (details may be included in a separate confidential

-I, (insert name in full) hereby agree to:

-subcommittee of [Service Name]. riod of my tenure on the Committee of Management/Board or

-comply with any conditions or restrictions t of interest management plan, as required. s imposed by the Committee of Management/Board or subcommittee to potential or perceived conflict of interest.
+Name (in full): Email address: Mobile Number: Postal address: Position on Committee of Management or subcommittee Declaration: I hereby declare the following conflict of interest: (No ote: tick all applicable boxes) ACTUAL POTENTIAL PERCEIVED Please provide a brief outline of the nature of the cor appropriate). nflict (details may be included in a separate confidential envelope, if Please detail the arrangements proposed to resolve/renvelope, if appropriate). manage the conflict (details may be included in a separate confidential I, (insert name in full) hereby agree to: update this disclosure throughout the period Gembrook Preschool. d of my tenure on the Committee of Management or subcommittee of • co-operate in the formulation of a Conflict of f interest management plan, as required. comply with any conditions or restrictions in mitigate or eliminate any actual, potential or nposed by the Committee of Management or subcommittee to manage, r perceived conflict of interest.
 Signed Date